Kotlin/dokka/docs/topics/runners/cli.md

 [//]: # (title: CLI runner)

-If for some reason you cannot use [Gradle](gradle.md) or [Maven](maven.md) plugins, Dokka has a command line runner for generating documentation without any build tools.
+If for some reason you cannot use [Gradle](gradle.md) or [Maven](maven.md) plugins, Dokka has a command line (CLI) runner for generating documentation without any build tools.

-In comparison, it has the same, if not more, capabilities as the Gradle plugin, although it is considerably more difficult to set up as there is no autoconfiguration, especially in multiplatform and multimodule environments.
+In comparison, it has the same, if not more, capabilities as the Gradle plugin.
+Although it is considerably more difficult to set up as there is no autoconfiguration, especially in multiplatform and multimodule environments.

-CLI runner is published as a separate artifact to Maven Central under `org.jetbrains.dokka:dokka-cli`, so you can find it on [mvnrepository](https://mvnrepository.com/artifact/org.jetbrains.dokka/dokka-cli) or by browsing [maven central repository directories](https://repo1.maven.org/maven2/org/jetbrains/dokka/dokka-cli/) directly.
+The CLI runner is published as a separate artifact to Maven Central under `org.jetbrains.dokka:dokka-cli`, so you can find it on [mvnrepository](https://mvnrepository.com/artifact/org.jetbrains.dokka/dokka-cli) or by browsing [maven central repository directories](https://repo1.maven.org/maven2/org/jetbrains/dokka/dokka-cli/) directly.

 ## Getting started

-With `dokka-cli-%dokkaVersion%.jar` file on your computer, you can run it with `-help` to see available arguments and their description:
+With the `dokka-cli-%dokkaVersion%.jar` file saved on your computer, run it with the `-help` option to see all available arguments and their description:

 ```Bash
 java -jar dokka-cli-%dokkaVersion%.jar -help